100 Deadliest Days: 7 Things New Drivers Need to Know

 Drivers may be in for a bit of a bumpy road over the next 100 days, but that doesn’t mean you should be afraid to drive.
 These seven pieces of important advice will help keep you safe.

-1. Seatbelts Can Save Your Life
+1. Seatbelts: Your Built-In Life Saver

 2. Say No to Drunk Driving